Cross Road Blues: Recording

-In October 1936, Johnson auditioned for music store owner and sometime talent scout H. C. Speir in Jackson, Mississippi; Speir passed on Johnson's contact information to Ernie Oertle, who was a representative for ARC Records.
-After a second audition, Oertle arranged for Johnson to travel to San Antonio, Texas, for a recording session.
+In October 1936, Johnson auditioned for the talent scout H. C. Speir in Jackson, Mississippi.
+Speir recommended Johnson to Ernie Oertle, then a representative for ARC Records.
+After a second audition, Oertle arranged for Johnson to travel to San Antonio for a recording session.
 Johnson recorded 22 songs for ARC over three days from November 23 to 27, 1936.
 During the first session, he recorded his most commercially appealing songs.
 They mostly represented his original pieces and reflected current, piano-influenced musical trends.
 The songs include "Terraplane Blues" (his first single and most popular record) along with "Sweet Home Chicago" and "I Believe I'll Dust My Broom", which became blues standards after others recorded them.

 A second and third recording date took place in San Antonio after a two-day break.
-The material Johnson chose shows more variety than that for his first date and he reached back into his long-standing repertoire for songs to record.
+Johnson reached back into his long-standing repertoire for songs to record.
 The material reflects the styles of country blues performers Charley Patton and Son House, who influenced Johnson in his youth and are among Johnson's most heartfelt and forceful.

-"Cross Road Blues" was recorded during Johnson's third session in San Antonio, on Friday, November 27, 1936.
-The sessions continued at an improvised studio in Room 414 at the Gunter Hotel.
-ARC producer Don Law supervised the recording and used a portable disc cutting machine.
-It is unknown what input, if any, Law had into Johnson's selection of material to record or how to present it.
-Two similar takes of the song were recorded.
+"Cross Road Blues" was recorded on Friday, November 27, 1936, during Johnson's third session in San Antonio.
+The recordings continued at an improvised studio in Room 414 at the Gunter Hotel.
+ARC producer Don Law supervised the recording, but it is unknown what input, if any, he had into Johnson's selection of material to record or how to present it.
+Two somewhat similar takes of the song were recorded.